There are so many misconceptions about the ways to build a successful Virtual Assistant business!

 How are you going to do this?
 Most of us, when we started, had no idea how we were going to build a business.
 I know I didn’t.
 I kind of formulated a plan over time.

-That’s why I came up with my Getting Started Training, and my Virtual Assistant Action Plan, which actually goes through step by step, every step that you need to do to build a successful and sustainable business on your own time, on your own schedule.
+That’s why I came up with my Getting Started Training, and my VA Biz Action Plan Bundle, which actually goes through step by step, every step that you need to do to build a successful and sustainable business on your own time, on your own schedule.
 It’s basically a long to-do list, that’s why it’s called an Action Plan.

 Have a plan of how you’re going to do this and then get started.